 When I first got my powerchair (I was about 14 at the time) I can remember thinking "only severely disabled people use powerchairs".
-That wasn't something that I wanted to be labeled.
-I didn't really use it until I started college - I didn't really want to depend on friends to push me in my manual chair when I got tired or came to a ramp that was too steep etc.
+That wasn't something that I wanted to be so I didn't really use it until I started college - I didn't really want to depend on friends to push me in my manual chair when I got tired or came to a ramp that was too steep etc.,

 The powerchair that saw me through college and the first few working years of my life was a big, clumsy and quite basic powerchair which didn't have much battery power.
 The powerchiar itself was actually quite limiting as it couldn't be taken in small spaces or long distances.

 When I was 21 I got a mid-wheel drive powerchair (a Jazzy 1121) which was great as it turned on a dime and the battery lasted forever.
 With it I was able to go on buses and trains and go out for the day.
 As you can see from the picture on the right I even took it on holiday to Walt Disney World and I was able to enjoy it so much more because of the freedom I had.